 Click on the button below to learn more about how you can add geolocation with your Sigfox device

-Some of the devices developed for other technologies might already be compatible with our network out of the box, with just a firmware upgrade.
+Some of the devices developed for other technologies such as LoRa might already be compatible with our network out of the box, with just a firmware upgrade.

 If your device uses one of the compatible chipsets for other purposes (private network, proprietary protocols, etc.), it could be possible to reuse the same hardware and be Sigfox-compatible by adding the Sigfox library and upgrading the firmware.